spirl/spiffe-demo-app/README.md

 ## Example of using with SPIRE Helm Chart

-SPIFFE community recently released a verison SPIRE Helm Chart which provides a really easy way of starting and playing with SPIRE.
+SPIFFE community support SPIRE Helm Chart which provides a way to install SPIRE in k8s cluster for a quick start.
-Instructions below are for the SPIRE Helm Chart Version v0.8.0.
+Check for the latest version of SPIRE Helm Chart installation instructions [here](https://artifacthub.io/packages/helm/spiffe/spire#install-instructions).

 I'll use [kind](https://kind.sigs.k8s.io/) as an example but you can use any other k8s distribution with a little bit of adjusment (e.g. don't use `port-forwarding`)